nseidm1/TaskExecutor/README.md

 5) If a Task completes and all Activities are closed the results, by default, will be queued and delivered to the next Activity that launches.
 Maybe the results aren't important, which is the beauty of passing bundles around; just define your onTaskComplete method to process strategically bundled info however you'd like.<br>
-6) The most important power of the TaskExecutor is the consolidation of all asynchronous activity.
-Control, organization, and consolidation is the only way to take an app to a higher level.
-With the TaskExecutor you'll always know where your Tasks are executing, and exactly where the ui callbacks will be.<br>

 <b>TaskActivity</b><br>
 The included abstract TaskActivity class makes for easy use.
 Simply extend the class and utilize the protected